 Step 1(review before the conference): Submitted abstracts for full and short papers are peer-reviewed (double-blind peer-review) by screening their overall fit with the conference scope as well as the degree of innovation, technical quality, significance and clarity of contributions.
 As a guide, the extended abstract for a full paper should include the background of the study, the approach and methods employed in the work, the results and the conclusion, which should reflect on the successes and limitations of the work and future development.

 Step 3 (shepherding) To enhance the participatory character of the PLE Conference the review process is based on the shepherding concept.
 This means that the authors of accepted abstracts are invited to submit full versions of their papers for the conference and are offered support by shepherds (mentors) in the process of writing final full versions.
 Upon author’s consent, depending on the overall paper maturity, a mentor may be assigned to a paper to guide the process of preparing the manuscript.
 Shepherds are experienced authors who, non-anonymously, help the submitters by making suggestions for improvement.
 The submitters incorporate these improvements into their work over a few iterations, usually three, though this may vary from case to case.
 The aim of shepherding is to enhance the quality of the submissions and help authors qualify for publication in the International Journal of Literacy and Technology (JLT).

 Step 2 (review after the conference): After the conference, the final manuscripts of short and full papers are submitted and peer-reviewed (double-blind peer-review) again to assess their quality for publication in a special issue of the scientific journal.
 All submissions will be published in electronic conference proceedings under a Creative Commons Licence.
 However, only best-quality papers will be considered for the Special Issue of the International Journal of Literacy and Technology (JLT).

+Where does shepherding come from?
+What is it about?
 Shepherding for scientific reviewing started at Conferences on Pattern Languages of Programs (PLoP’s), a process aimed to help authors to improve their work using a non-anonymous reviewer (shepherd), guiding the author (sheep) on their way (report).
 The shepherds focus on the organization of the content and the format of articles.
 Shepherds therefore must be experts in their field and willing to help to improve the work of others.
 The focus of shepherding feedback is the text itself, there is no discussion of the projects or theories.
 The goal is to improve the papers for the second review after the shepherding process.

 What is the value of shepherding?